postgresml/postgresml/pgml-docs/docs/blog/postgres-full-text-search-is-awesome.md

 > _If you want to improve your search results, don't rely on expensive O(n*m) word frequency statistics.
 Get new sources of data instead.
 It's the relational nature of relevance that underpins why a relational database forms the ideal search engine._

 Postgres made the right call to avoid the costs required to compute Inverse Document Frequency in their search indexing, given its meager benefit.
 Instead, it offers the most feature-complete relational data platform.
-[Elasticsearch will tell you](https://www.elastic.co/guide/en/elasticsearch/reference/current/joining-queries.html) you can't join data in a **_naively distributed system_** at read time, because it is prohibitively expensive.
+[Elasticsearch will tell you](https://www.elastic.co/guide/en/elasticsearch/reference/current/joining-queries.html), that you can't join data in a **_naively distributed system_** at read time, because it is prohibitively expensive.
 Instead you'll have to join the data eagerly at indexing time, which is even more prohibitively expensive.
 That's good for their business since you're the one paying for it, and it will scale until you're bankrupt.

 What you really should do, is leave the data normalized inside Postgres, which will allow you to join additional, related data at query time.
 It will take multiple orders of magnitude less compute to index and search a normalized corpus, meaning you'll have a lot longer (potentially forever) before you need to distribute your workload, and then maybe you can do that intelligently instead of naively.
 Instead of spending your time building and maintaining pipelines to shuffle updates between systems, you can work on new sources of data to really improve relevance.